marano/blog/_posts/2014-09-15-mssql-on-vagrant.md

 add-windowsfeature as-net-framework
 {% endhighlight %}

-.NET is not really required to run the SQL Server, but it is needed to install the Management Studio so that you can manage the server instance.
+.NET is not really required to run the SQL Server, but it is needed for the Management Studio so that you can manage the server instance.

 ### Installing SQL Server and disabling the firewall